vmware-samples/packer-examples-for-vsphere/README.md

     * `iso-windows-server-2019.iso`
     * `iso-windows-server-2016.iso`

 3. Obtain the SHA-512 checksum for each guest operating system `.iso` image.
-This will be use in the build's input variables.
+This will be use in the build input variables.

     * macOS terminal: `shasum -a 512 [filename.iso]`
     * Linux shell: `sha512sum [filename.iso]`